zeroamps/Tooling/Git/README.md

 `git commit --amend --no-edit` commits the tracked changes to the last commit without changing the message.

+`git commit --amend --no-edit --date="now"` changes the timestamp of an old commit.

+`git commit --amend --no-edit --reset-author` resets the author of an old commit.

 ***

 `git status` obtains a summary of which files have changes that are staged for the next commit.